 Nate Chinen’s fun retrospective of Branford Marsalis’ work with pianist Kenny Kirkland made me think of a piece I wrote about the saxophonist’s non-keyb stuff.
 Happily, I just came across this 1997 Village Voice review of The Dark Keys while cleaning the cellar last month.
-I was wrong and right about a few of its points.
+I was wrong and right about a few of its points (Branford’s Bloomington has less hot air than I mention below; it’s a pip, really).
 Maybe it will throw some wood on the fire for the current BM chat.
-Happy Birthday to the 50 year old horn player.
+Happy Birthday to the 50-year-old horn player.

-As any parent who’s spent a Saturday afternoon at a tot-packed jungle gym might report, danger and frolic have their similarities.
+As any parent who’s spent a Saturday afternoon at a tot-packed jungle gym might report, frolic and danger go hand in hand.
 To some degree, the dance around this duality is what you hear when saxophonists operate in a bass ‘n’ drums threesome.
-Without a piano in the mix, the harmonic options explode, making the bandstand equal parts mine field and playground.
-It may be a more liberating context for improvisers, but blowing off course is always a hazard.
-No wonder the most articulate horn trios make vivid the kinds of risks and rewards that figure in the center of the action.
+Without a piano guiding harmonic pathways, options explode, making the bandstand equal parts danger zone and playground.
+It may be a more liberating context for improvisers, but the possibility of blowing off course is always a hazard.
+The most articulate horn trios usually capitalize on both risks and rewards.

-Persuasive trio albums have long had a special cachest for saxophonists – they offer listeners a glimpse into the depth of an artists’s chops, while also revealing whether an ensemble conception is fertile or feeble.
-Over the past several weeks Branford Marsalis fourth trio outing, The Dark Keys, has snaked its way onto my personal index of the better reed trio dates of the past decade or so.
+Trio albums have long had a special cache for saxophonists – they offer listeners a glimpse into the depth of an artist’s ingenuity while also revealing whether an ensemble conception is fertile or feeble.
+Over the past several weeks Branford Marsalis’ fourth trio outing, The Dark Keys, has snaked its way onto my personal index of the better reed trio dates of the past decade or so.
 I’m talking about titles like Joe Henderson’s The State of the Tenor, Dave Holland’s Triplicate, David Murray’s The Hill, Kenny Garrett’s Triology and Steve Lacy’s The Window, for starts.
 In the past Branford as used the forum as a soapbox.
 One reason I don’t often return to 1993’s Bloomington, one of Marsalis’s previous trio outings, is because it ultimately sounds like a spiel.
-The act of declaimng often corrupts the content of any speech – see the early work of David S. Ware’s quartet for an example – it all begins to sound like predictable rhetoric.
+The act of declaiming often corrupts the content of any speech – see the early work of David S. Ware’s quartet for an example – it all begins to sound like predictable rhetoric.

-On The Dark Keys Branford has made substantial progress in the realm of dynamics (and to be fair, so has David Ware on his latest disc, Dao).
-Some stretches on the album are sparse, contemplative; others are jammed with sound (both Kenny Garrett and Joe Lovano are on board with a track apiece), delirious with their own sense of hubub.
-Drummer Jeff Watts has become masterful at seguing his cadences as well as interpretting their implicit connections.
+On The Dark Keys Branford has made substantial progress in the realm of dynamics (and, you should know, so has David Ware on his latest disc, Dao).
+Some of the album’s stretches are sparse, contemplative; others are jammed with sound (both Kenny Garrett and Joe Lovano are on board with a track apiece), delirious with their own sense of hubbub.
+Drummer Jeff Watts is masterful at segueing his cadences as well as interpreting their implicit connections.
 Bassist Reginald Veal is eloquent with both rumble and stroll.
 It’s an ensemble record, for sure, and as it goes about the business of demolishing the stereotype of its creator’s orthodoxy, it proves to be about flow.

-To wit: not four minutes into the first cut we’ve got Branford rocking a furiously lyrical bash ‘n’ wheeze exchange with Watts – for an alleged neocon, it sure sounds like something from an FMP disc.
+To wit: not four minutes into the first cut we’ve got Branford rocking a furiously lyrical bash ‘n’ wheeze exchange with Watts – for a guy once pegged as neocon, it sure sounds like something from an FMP disc.
 There’s flamboyance at work – no doubt the saxophonist believes that people should be entertained by art.
-The old obsessiveness, and a tendency to sound rote, have been deep-sixed.
-I’ve previously heard Branford’s playing as processlike, as if someone wound him up and let him go off examining chord changes, harmonic labyrinths, and what have you.
+That old obsessiveness, and a tendency to sound rote, have been deep-sixed.
+I’ve previously heard Branford’s playing as process-like, as if someone wound him up and let him go off examining chord changes, harmonic labyrinths, and what have you.
 Technique ain’t everything.
-If it were, there’d be more critical props for someone like Michael Brecker, whose undeniable acumen has yet to instill his sound with an equal sense of passion.
+If it were, there’d be more critical props for someone like Michael Brecker, whose technical acumen doesn’t always instill his sound with an equal sense of passion.

-The program’s morphing is both ardent and nonchalant.
-It allows for quips, idioscyncrasies, and twinklings that occasionally function as a vital non sequiters.
+The program is both ardent and nonchalant.
+It allows for quips, idiosyncrasies, and twinklings that occasionally function as a vital non-sequiturs.
 The record’s most resonant signifier?
 It’s the saxophonist’s least earnest outing.
-There’s always been a good chunk of wise guy in Branford’s personality; you knew the end of his much buzzed-about television stint was coming when he winced rather than woofed at all Jay Leno’s scripted yuks.
+There’s always been a good chunk of wise guy in Branford’s personality; you knew the end of his much buzzed-about television stint was coming when he winced rather than woofed at Jay Leno’s scripted yuks.
 Embracing the intrepid Branfordness of himself is something that gives The Dark Keys a natural feel (not unlike the way his brother Wynton’s first pianist has recently come to grips with the inspired looseness of his inner Marcusness).
 On the title tune Marsalis finds himself honking the four-note signature mantra of Trane’s “A Love Supreme.”
-It’s thekind of impromptu ghost dance an independent thinker doesn’t leave on his comeback record – hey, start that tape again.
+It’s the kind of impromptu ghost dance an independent thinker doesn’t leave on his comeback record – hey, start that tape again.
 But Marsalis kept it.
 The message is obvious: if you can’t relax around the unconscious presence of your forebears, why bother blowing at all?